okryvyts/lifetimes-book/src/intro_to_variance.md

 ## Chapter exercises

-The chapter is called `Introduction to variance` because it only gives you a reasoning why it's needed and a brief overview of how it works.
+The chapter is called `Introduction to variance` because it only gives you a reasoning why this mechanism is needed and a brief overview of how it works.
 There is already an awesome [Practical variance tutorial](https://lifetime-variance.sunshowers.io) on the Internet.
 Complete it to master the variance concept.